prorev/prorev.github.io/_posts/2022-04-24-react and react native.md

 npm start
 ```

+The npx stands for Node Package Execute and it comes with the npm.
+It is an npm package runner that can execute any package that you want from the npm registry without even installing that package.

-Create React App is a comfortable environment for learning React, and is the best way to start building a new single-page application in React.
+Create React App (create-react-app) is a comfortable environment for learning React, and is probable the best way to start building a new single-page application in React.

 There are other ways:
 * Next.js